heating and boiler problems – lovekin.net

 We removed the screw which allows the control panel to flip down and inspected the board, finding the classical darkened scorch mark which is typical of Potterton Suprima circuit boards of this type.

 This board was one of the most scorched Suprima circuit boards we have seen.
 Interestingly, the customer had fitted this "re-furbished" board about 5 years earlier after his previous Suprima circuit board had failed.
 This board carried a 1997 date code.

-Fitting re-furbished circuit boards is certainly risky and almost certainly illegal though we can understand the temptation given the excessive amount Potterton charge for the new Siemens designed circuit board.
+Fitting re-furbished circuit boards is possibly risky and may be illegal though we can understand the temptation given the excessive amount Potterton charge for the Siemens designed circuit board.

-We fitted the new circuit board designed by Siemens for the Potterton Suprima, complete with chassis and wiring loom.
+We fitted the new circuit board designed by Siemens and supplied by Potterton for the Potterton Suprima, complete with chassis and wiring loom.
 An expensive repair but the boiler worked fine.

 Click an image for a bigger picture

 We've added this fault because the way it presented was unusual.
 Our customer reported that the boiler would fire normally in the morning for about 15 minutes before shutting down.
 It would then refuse to do anything at all for several hours, firing again in the evening.
 The programmer was calling for heat and showing red LEDs for both hot water and central heating circuits.
 The room thermostat was turned up to maximum.

 We expected to find an external control playing up, possibly a motorised valve but the customer reported that the boiler wouldn't fire for either heating or hot water when it went dead and there were no lights at all.
 We knew this would be one of the earlier Enertech circuit boards as the customer confirmed that the small black reset button was circular, not square.
 (The new Siemens circuit boards have a small square reset button.)